RodrigoVila/Calendar-Challenge/README.md

 ## When you're done, create a Github repo with your completed code and send me a direct-message with the link

+Here's what my solution looks like (note the fashionable dark-mode 😎):
 ![completed calendar example](./public/example-screen-shot.png)

 ## Submissions for the FREE ACCESS drawing must meet the following criteria: